bugii/SME-Group1/README.md

 To obtain the correct image size, we distinguish the following cases:

-1. If the file does not list any services: microservices = 0, size = -1
-2. Only "image" field is present: Pull the image
+1. Only "image" field is present: Pull the image
-3. "build" field is present, either with or without subfields: build the image
+2. "build" field is present, either with or without subfields: build the image
    1. Subfields: Build the image at location specified in "context".
 If "dockerfile" present, append the name to the path, otherwise the default "Dockerfile" is used
    2. No subfields: Build the image located at "build"

+During this process, one can encounter many different errors.
+We found the following reasons for errors that occurred in our dataset:
+1. Private image, cannot download
+2. Error during building
+3. Image cannot be found
+4. Variables inside path names (variables are specified in '{}')
+5. No build or image was specified for a microservice
+6. Could not download image (HTTP Error)

+In all of the above cases, a value of -1 was returned from the get_service_size() function.
+Whenever there was a -1 response for at least one microservice in a project, the entire project was not considered for further analysis and was deleted.
+Consequently, we only considered project with none of the above errors.

 For building and pulling images [docker-py](https://github.com/docker/docker-py) was used.
 Both the pull and build functions return images which have a size attribute.
 For each service listed, it was stored inside the pickled project object (inside the microservices list)